FermiParadox/backend_sensors_for_seniors/README.md

 Some functions are prone to race-conditions when eg.:
 - 2 nurses assign same sensor
 - or 1 nurse assigns while other changes table
-I should have update conditions checked by MongoDB itself.
+I should have update-conditions checked by MongoDB itself.